K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Applications

-The existence and uniqueness of Kähler-Einstein metrics established in Theorem A allows us to give an analytical proof of the following result shown in \cite{BHPS} (where two proofs were given, one cohomological and one geometric) \begin{prop} Let $X$ be a normal stable variety.
-Then $X$ admits no non-trivial infinitisimal automorphisms.\end{prop} \begin{proof} By general results on automorphism groups of normal varieties (see \cite[Lemma 5.2]{BBEGZ} and references therein) it is equivalent to show that any holomorphic vector field $V$ on $\xreg$ vanishes identically.
+By general results on automorphism groups of normal varieties (see \cite[Lemma 5.2]{BBEGZ} and references therein) it is equivalent to show that any holomorphic vector field $V$ on $\xreg$ vanishes identically.
 To prove this vanishing we first observe that, by normality, $V$ is the infinitisimal generator of a complex one-parameter family of automorphism $F$ of $X$ and in particular of $\xreg$.
 Fix a Kähler-Einstein current $\omega$ on $X.$ By the naturality of the KE-equation it follows that $F^{*}\omega$ is also a KE-current and hence by uniqueness $F^{*}\omega=\omega$ on $\xreg$.
 Let us denote by $V_{r}$ and $V_{i}$ the real and imagnary parts of $V,$ which are infinitisimal generators of real one parameter families of automorphisms that we will denote by $F_{r}$ and $F_{i}$ respectively, which, by the previous argument, also preserve $\omega.$ Next, note that any automorphism automatically lifts to the line bundle $K_{X}$ over $\xreg$ and thus it follows from general principles that the real part $V_{r}$ of $V$ is a Hamiltonian vector field, i.e. $i_{V_{r}}\omega=dh$ for some smooth function $h$ on $X_{reg}.$ But then, by Cartan's formula, the Lie deriviative $L_{V_{i}}\omega$ is given by $d(i_{W_{r}}\omega)=dJi_{V_{r}}\omega=dJdh=dd^{c}h.$ Since the flow $F_{i}$ defined by $V_{i}$ also preserves $\omega$ it thus follows that $dd^{c}h=0.$ But by normality it follows that $h=0$ (indeed, by normality $h$ is bounded and we can thus apply the maximum principle on a resolution).
 Hence $i_{V_{r}}\omega=0$ on $X_{reg},$ which forces $V_{r}=0$ on $X_{reg},$ since $\omega$ is Kähler there and in particular pointwise non-degenerate.
-Finally, by the same argument $V_{i}=0$ (for example replacing $V$ with $JV)$ and hence $V=0$ as desired. \end{proof} In the case when $X$ is smooth there is a simple cohomological proof of the previous proposition: by Serre duality $H^{0}(X,TX)$ is isomorphic to $H^{n-1}(X,-K_{X}),$ which is trivial by Kodaira vanishing (since $K_{X}$ is ample).
-In the case when $X$ is log canonical a similar cohomological argument can be used \cite{BHPS}, relying on the Bogomolov-Sommese vanishing result for log canonical singularities, established in \cite[Theorem 7.2]{GKKP}.
-Indeed, if $V$ does not vanish identically then contracting with $V$ on $\xreg$ maps $K_{X}$ to a rank one reflexive sheaf in $\mbox{Hom }(K_{X},\Omega_{X}^{[n-1]}),$ where $\Omega_{X}^{[n-1]}$ is the sheaf of reflexive $(n-1)-$forms on $X$ and hence by the Bogomolov-Sommese vanishing result in \cite{GKKP} the Kodaira dimension of $K_{X}$ is at most $n-1,$ which contradict the ampleness of $K_{X}.$
+Finally, by the same argument $V_{i}=0$ (for example replacing $V$ with $JV)$ and hence $V=0$ as desired. \end{proof}